-- Type the IP address of the host which will receive the logging information in the Syslog Host field. - 4.
+- 3. Type the IP address or hostname of the host which will receive the logging information in the Remote Host field. - 4.
+Type the syslog port number used by the remote host in the Remote Port field.
+The syslog default port number is 514. - 5.
+Type the maximum length in bytes (ASCII characters) for exported URLs in the Maximum URL Length field.
+URLs longer than this length will be truncated. - 6.
+For Categories, click Select and then choose one or more content categories from the list.
+Events in the categories you select will be exported. - 7.
+For Protocol, select the network protocol, TCP or UDP, used to connect to the remote host.
+The syslog default protocol is UDP. - 8.
 Click Save. - If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
 If you do not Activate Changes now, you will be prompted to do so before logging out of iPrism.